Lavrov calls on Guterres to adhere to impartiality — Russian Foreign Ministry

-"A call was directed to the UN management to strictly adhere to the basic principles of impartiality and equidistance, cemented in Article 100 of the UN Charter," the Ministry said.
+"A call was directed to the UN leadership to strictly adhere to the basic principles of impartiality and equidistance, cemented in Article 100 of the UN Charter," the Ministry said.

 Earlier, US media accused Guterres of having a pro-Russian position, based on the leaked Pentagon documents, which included records of US intelligence tapping Guterres’ phone.